 Perhaps in a clever nod to whatever governmental forces shut down its competitors, the kazoo factory is located on the corner of Industrial Village Road and John Galt Road.

-Begging the obvious question, “Who is John Galt?”
+Which begs the obvious question, “Who is John Galt?”

 Before leaving Beaufort we had a last meal with The Lower Place and Lesson Plan.
 We also confirmed once-and-for-all that we weren’t docked around the corner from the real Santa Maria.
 No electric lights back in the day.